brag4918/image-stitcher/README.md

 Options:

 - title
-	- Title of the figure as a string (i.e. `'Figure 1.'`).
+	- Title of the figure as a string (e.g. `'Figure 1.'`).
 - title_color
-	- Color of the title in hex stored as a string (i.e. `'#FFFFFF'`)
+	- Color of the title in hex stored as a string (e.g. `'#FFFFFF'`)
 - title_size
-	- Font size of the title as an integer (i.e `38`)
+	- Font size of the title as an integer (e.g. `38`)
 - labels
-	- An array of strings that label the top of each column (i.e. `['col1', 'col2', 'col3']`)
+	- An array of strings that label the top of each column (e.g. `['col1', 'col2', 'col3']`)
 - label_size
-	- Font size of the labels as an integer (i.e `38`).
+	- Font size of the labels as an integer (e.g. `38`).
 - color_labels
 	- Colored boxes used to visually label a row.
 Appear on the left of the rows.
-Should be an array of strings containing hex values for each box (i.e. `['#FFFFFF', '#FF00FF', '#00FFFF']`).
+Should be an array of strings containing hex values for each box (e.g. `['#FFFFFF', '#FF00FF', '#00FFFF']`).
 - background_color
-	- Color of the background of the final image in hex form (i.e `'#FFFFFF'`)
+	- Color of the background of the final image in hex form (e.g. `'#FFFFFF'`)
 - __*columns__
 	- Number of columns
 - vertical_space
-	- The amount of vertical space between the columns as an integer (i.e `3`).
+	- The amount of vertical space between the columns as an integer (e.g. `3`).
 - horizontal_space
-	- The amount of horizontal space between the columns as an integer (i.e `3`).
+	- The amount of horizontal space between the columns as an integer (e.g. `3`).
 - __*output_path__
-	- The location of the directory the output image should be written to relative to the location of the config.yaml file (i.e `'./output/'`).
+	- The location of the directory the output image should be written to relative to the location of the config.yaml file (e.g. `'./output/'`).
 - __*output_name__
-	- Name of the final image (i.e `'Figure1'`).
+	- Name of the final image (e.g. `'Figure1'`).
 - img_path
-	- path to the directory containing your images relative to your config.yaml file (i.e `'./img'`).
+	- path to the directory containing your images relative to your config.yaml file (e.g. `'./img'`).
 - __*width__
-	- Width of your final output image in pixels (i.e. `1000`).
+	- Width of your final output image in pixels (e.g. `1000`).
 Recommended/default at 1000.
+- font_path
+	- location on your system of the desired font.
+Only guarunteed that .ttf files will work.
+The default font is Helvetica found in (`'/System/Library/Fonts/Helvetica.dfont'`).

 Example config.yaml file: